ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

 In this case, Hammer will write outputs to the path ``$PWD/build/par-rundir``.

-For the full list of Hammer command-line arguments, look in the ``src/hammer-vlsi/hammer_vlsi/cli_driver.py`` file.
+For the full list of Hammer command-line arguments, run `hammer-vlsi --help` or take a peek in the ``src/hammer-vlsi/hammer_vlsi/cli_driver.py`` file.